The Interior Alaska Planting Schedule For May

 Continue Hardening Off All Our Plants

 Some of our most cold hardy crops will start living outside once evening temperatures are consistently above freezing.
 We like to take advantage of May’s decent, but not frost free, weather whenever possible.
-This also helps us free up some of our indoor space.
+This also helps us free up some of our indoor growing space.

 Our warm weather crops will be hardened off during May as well.
-We will continue to bring them inside until it is very clear our danger of frost has passed.
+We will continue to bring them inside until it is very clear any danger of frost is not present.
 Once these are hardened off, we will temporarily let them live outside if evening low temperatures are predicted above 50 degrees.

 Prepare The Gardens!
 It Is Time!